jeffersonbg/GCM-GAME-PROJECT/README.md

  2. Configuração do Frontend (React)
-    1. Navegue para a pasta do Frontend:
+    1. Navegue para a raiz do projeto GCM-GAME-PROJECT:
         ```bash
-        cd frontend/ods-game
+        cd GCM-GAME-PROJECT
         ```

     2. Instale as dependencias: